-Spouse - means a person of the opposite sex to whom an Employee is legally married.
+Spouse - means a person to whom an Employee is legally married.

 Summary Plan Description or "SPD" - means the Health FSA SPD and all appendices incorporated into and made a part of the SPD that is adopted by the Employer and as may be amended from time to time.